 Wouldn’t you want to drive on, too?

 Romabio offers a product that is user friendly, as well as environmentally friendly.
-Limewash is known for becoming part of the masonry surface it is applied to, unlike paint which sits on the surface of the brick.
+Lime wash is known for becoming part of the masonry surface it is applied to.
+In fact, it actually calcifies to the surface allowing the brick to still breathe and wick that moisture away from the home.

 It was hard work just getting our house prepped for limewash, because we had to paint all the wood trim and repair a few places of wood rot.
 So while I was eager to dive right in, I needed lots of patience to get to the fun and easy part!

-But, boy oh boy – the result’s worth waiting for!
+But, boy oh boy – the results are worth waiting for!

 How to Limewash a Brick Home